 In a large stainless steel or glass mixing bowl, combine apricots, sugar, and 1 1/2 ounces (3 tablespoons) lemon juice and mix until all the sugar is moistened; if some sugar remains dry, allow to macerate until fruit has released enough juices to moisten sugar, 5 to 15 minutes.

+Thoroughly wash 12 half-pint canning jars and their lids.
+If you plan to process the jam for shelf-stable storage, prepare a water bath and sterilize the jars as described in our canning guide.
+Set several metal spoons on a plate in the freezer.
 Scrape apricot mixture into a wide shallow pot and heat over medium-high heat, stirring regularly, until sugar is melted and mixture starts to bubble, 10 to 15 minutes.
-Set several metal spoons on a plate in the freezer.

 Taste jam for tartness: If the jam tastes too sweet without a good balance of tartness, add 1/2 ounce (1 tablespoon) of the remaining lemon juice at a time, stirring well and tasting between additions, until the lemony flavor is just barely perceptible and the balance of sweet and tart has been reached (like good lemonade).